sleepyallover/Rain-prediction/README.md

 ## Conclusion
 * The recommended model for this project is Random Forest with oversampling technique with <strong>AUC score of 98%</strong>.
-* The performance of the model is good enought to predict rain occurence tomorrow, hence fulfilling our objective.
+* The performance of the model is good enough to predict rain occurence tomorrow, hence fulfilling our objective.